 "Ten out of 10 women would have probably left in Jana's shoes and situation," Chaussin also told E!
 News.
 "But over time, she was able to see that she wanted to work on it.
 She wanted to fight and against all family members, friends, everyone around her in her circle, against all their advice, she chose to stay.
 And that still blows my mind to this day."

-And now they'll be spending their first Christmas as a family of four.
-Kramer can't deal with idle hands, they don't suit her anxiety, so the decorations have been up for awhile and she's had to resort to planning for what life will be like as a mother of two, understanding that she was going to have to wait to pursue the hobbies she's interested in—tennis and teaching Jolie to ice skate, to name a couple—until after their son was born.
+Awaiting the birth of her second child, Kramer couldn't deal with idle hands, they don't suit her anxiety, so the Christmas decorations went up early as she envisioned what life would be like as a mother of two.
+At the time, she couldn't wait to pursue certain activities—tennis and teaching Jolie to ice skate, to name a couple—after her son was born.

 "...everyone says oh baby is coming soon so enjoy the downtime.
 A little insight to me....I don't do well with downtime!" she noted on Instagram.

-"I wish it was a complete fairy tale and perfect, but it's not," she said on the first Whine Down With Jenna Kramer.
+"I wish it was a complete fairy tale and perfect, but it's not," she said on the premiere of Whine Down.
 "At the end of the day, it could be—if you really, truly work on it, and both partners are willing to work on it, then you can have a beautiful relationship."